This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 - In a large shallow dish, toss together the tofu cubes, 1 tablespoon of olive oil, soy sauce, and vinegar.
 Set aside to marinate for at least 20 minutes.

-- While the tofu marinates and the oven preheats, cook the quinoa with the 1 ¼ cups water using your favorite method.
+- While the tofu marinates and the oven preheats, cook the quinoa according to package directions.
 I have lots of quinoa cooking options outlined here!
 I prefer my pressure cooker, since it's so easy and quick.

 - Transfer the marinated tofu to one half of a sheet pan lined with parchment paper.
 Bake for 20 minutes.
 Save the bowl that the tofu was in -- you'll need it in the next step!